Clinic Policies and Updates Surrounding the Corona Virus Outbreak

 The health, safety, and on-going care of our patients, clients, and staff has always been the priority of the staff at Dearborn Animal Hospital, and continues to be our primary concern at this time.

-Veterinary Medicine is considered a Vital Public Health Service, and to that end we are continuing to operate as safely and efficiently as possible during this crisis, to continue to bring the care you need to your pet(s).
+Veterinary Medicine is considered a Essential Public Health Service by the AVMA and USDA, and to that end we are continuing to operate as safely and efficiently as possible during this crisis, to continue to bring the care you need to your pet(s).

 We have made several changes to our operations to improve the safety of our clients and staff, and continue to monitor suggestions from the CDC and American Veterinary Medical Association daily.
 We will continually update our Website, Facebook, and send periodic Newsletters to keep our clients appraised of any changes or updates as they happen.

 We just want to thank you for your on-going support!
 As we all deal with the current crisis and “shelter at home” we wanted to give you an important update.

 Dearborn Animal Hospital is considered an “essential” business and so we are working to maintain our regular business hours with some important changes to the way we operate.
 Understand these steps are being taken to provide the best safety for both our staff and our clients.
 Please note some of these changes listed below to better serve you.